LeRoy Collins: Speech on race relations, March 20, 1960

-Though now remembered as a voice for civil rights, Collins in his campaign for Florida's governorship had identified as a staunch segregationist who regarded the practice as "part and parcel of our way of life."
-Yet biographer Martin Dyckman argues that in his speeches and statements, Collins never extolled segregation as a virtue, but defended it legalistically.
+Though Collins is now remembered as a voice for civil rights, in his campaign for Florida's governorship he had identified as a staunch segregationist who regarded the practice as "part and parcel of our way of life."
+Yet biographer Martin Dyckman argues that, in his speeches and statements, Collins never extolled segregation as a virtue, but defended it legalistically.
 For instance, although he took issue with the Supreme Court's ruling in Brown v.
 Board of Education, he acknowledged the court's authority.
 By 1957 Collins was expressing doubts that whites would universally react negatively to integration (though he still criticized the NAACP for "forcing the issue").

 Tensions were mounting in Tallahassee as 1960 neared.
 Bus boycotts and lunch counter sit-ins were taking place in Tallahassee and across Florida.
 On March 20, 1960, against the advice of his friends, Collins gave an impassioned speech about his conviction that as governor he represented all the people of Florida, "whether that person is black or white, whether that person is rich or poor, or whether that person is influential or not influential."
 He was the first southern governor to speak so frankly in support of the moral necessity of the end of segregation.
 His speech generated hundreds of responses, mostly positive, from citizens across the state.

 Collins' reputation as a moderate secured him the chairmanship of the 1960 Democratic National Convention.
 Some historians believed he had a good chance for the vice-presidential nomination, but the party nominated Lyndon Johnson in order to win Texas voters to support the ticket with John F. Kennedy from Boston.

-Presidential and Vice-Presidential possibilities
+Presidential and vice-presidential possibilities

-During the 1956 Democratic National Convention, Collins was among contenders for the Vice Presidential nomination, when presidential nominee Adlai Stevenson II allowed the convention to choose his running-mate.
+During the 1956 Democratic National Convention, Collins was among contenders for the vice presidential nomination, when presidential nominee Adlai Stevenson II allowed the convention to choose his running-mate.
 Collins received 29 votes on the first ballot.

 Before the 1960 presidential election, Collins was seriously considered as a possible candidate because of his popularity as a Southern governor.
 He was also acceptable to Northern liberals because of his support for civil rights.
 But he did not seek the nomination, even in the Florida primary, which went to favorite son candidate Senator George Smathers.

 Chairman of the 1960 Democratic National Convention

-Collins served as a chairman of the 1960 Democratic National Convention, which nominated Senator John F. Kennedy of Massachusetts for President and Senate Majority Leader Lyndon B. Johnson of Texas for Vice President.
+Collins served as chairman of the 1960 Democratic National Convention, which nominated Senator John F. Kennedy of Massachusetts for President and Senate Majority Leader Lyndon B. Johnson of Texas for Vice President.